inBeat/inbeat-website/content/top-influencers/instagram/bakers/italy/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Italy In 2023
+title: Top 10 Bakers Instagram Influencers In Italy In 2024
 description: >-
-  Find top bakers Instagram influencers in Italy in 2023.
-Most popular hashtags: #foodfluffer #thebakefeed #foodphotography #foodartblog.
+  Find top bakers Instagram influencers in Italy in 2024.
+Most popular hashtags: #foodfluffer #thebakefeed #bakery #dolce.
 platform: Instagram
-hits: 316
+hits: 322
-text_top: Analyze the best Instagram influencers on inBeat.
+text_top: Analyze the top-rated Instagram accounts on inBeat.
-text_bottom: Our platform holds 316 Instagram influencers like this in Italy for you to pitch.
+text_bottom: Our database aggregates 322 Instagram influencers like this in Italy for you to work with.
 profiles:
   - username: "bestobaker"
     fullname: >-